annotation/text-fabric/docs/Api/Apps.md

         attribute | kind | description
         --- | --- | ---
-        api | object | the generic TF api obtained by loading the features: ``api = TF.load(...)` asApp | boolean | `True` if working for the web-interface, `False` otherwise classNames | dict | mapping from node types to CSS class names to be used in plain and pretty displays of nodes of that type condenseType | string | the default node type to which results will be condensed, e.g. `verse`, `tablet` dataLink | html link | points to the repository where the TF data of the corpus is stored exampleSection | text | a concrete section indicator that points to an object of the `condenseType` (e.g. `Genesis 1:1`, `P005381`) featureLink | html link | points to the documentation of the TF features of the corpus loadCSS | method | deliver CSS styling to notebook or web interface (depending on `asApp`) nodeFromDefaultSection | method | given a section string pointing to an object of `condenseType`, return the corresponding node (or an error message) noneValues | set | feature values that are deemed uninteresting; features with those values will be suppressed in pretty displays plain | method | given a node, produce a plain representation of the corresponding object: not the full structure, but something that identifies it pretty | method | given a node, produce a pretty display of the corresponding object: the full structure prettyFeaturesLoaded | set | initial set of features that should be loaded for pretty displays tfsLink | html link | points to the documentation of the TF search engine tutLink | html link | points to the tutorial for TF search webLink | method | given a node, produces a link to an online description of the corresponding object (to [shebanq](https://shebanq.ancient-data.org) or [cdli](https://cdli.ucla.edu) sectionLink | method | given a section node, produces a link that copies the section to the section pad (only in the TF browser)

-        ??? note "asApp"
-            The `app` contains several display functions.
-By default they suppose that there is a Jupyter notebook context in which results can be rendered with `IPython.display` methods.
-            But if we operate in the context of a web-interface, we need to generate straight HTML.
-We flag the web-interface case as `asApp == True`.
+        webLink | method | given a node, produces a link to an online description of the corresponding object (to [shebanq](https://shebanq.ancient-data.org) or [cdli](https://cdli.ucla.edu) plain | method | given a node, produce a plain representation of the corresponding object: not the full structure, but something that identifies it
+        \_pretty | method | given a node, produce elements of a pretty display of the corresponding object: the full structure

         ??? note "pretty"
             Not all of the `pretty` method needs to be defined by the app.
             In fact, the function itself is defined generically in [apphelpers](https://github.com/Dans-labs/text-fabric/blob/master/tf/apphelpers.py).

+            This generic `pretty()` start with determining the slot boundaries and condense container of the node.

-            But it calls the method `_pretty`, which must be defined in the app.
+            Then it calls the method `_pretty`, which must be defined in here in the app.
+            This will recursively descend to child nodes in order to pretty display them, and combine the sub displays into a big display of all parts.
+            This is the pure, app-dependent code for displaying nodes.

             In turn, parth of `_pretty` is taking care of by the generic `prettyPre` in *apphelpers.py*.
-            What remains in `_pretty` is the pure, app-dependent code for displaying nodes.
+            `prettyPre` is responsible for determining the slot boundaries of the node.
+            It also determines the highlight color from the arguments passed to `pretty()`.

 ## The generic part of apps